What is the running time of the show?

 Tickets may be purchased at Ticketmaster.com and are also available at the door 30 minutes prior to the tour on a first-come, first-served basis.

 Am I able to reserve tickets for a group?

 Yes.
-Special rates apply for groups of 20 or more.
-In addition, Wednesday morning tours can be arranged for specially scheduled groups.
+Special rates apply for groups of 15 or more.

 Is there a minimum age requirement for this tour?